 Shops adds the ability to list products from brands and sellers directly on Facebook and Instagram with the optional ability to accept orders and payment directly within both platforms.
 (Note: Checkout options in Shops must be enabled to offer this as an option to customers.)
 Creating a Facebook Shop is free.
 Brands and sellers can connect their catalog feed from a current provider such as CommerceHub, Shopify, or another syndication partner and create listings for free.
 Facebook will collect an order referral fee once a purchase has been made.

-This functionality is not unlike Google Shopping and Google Shopping Actions, and like Google, takes a referral fee per purchase.
+This functionality is not unlike Google Shopping and Buy on Google, and like Google, takes a referral fee per purchase.
 Facebook is charging nominal order fees because they intend to have Shops drive the advertising portion of the business.
 Ads specifically for Shops are available for purchase on the platform.

 How do customers find product listings?